Class wwJsonSerializer

 lcJson = loSer.Serialize("cursor:TCustomers") && Tables/Cursors

-You can also add a cursor as a nested property.
-The cursor serializes as an Array:
+You can also add a cursor as a nested array property in the JSON:

 loCustomer = CREATEOBJECT("Empty")